BillLudwig/Zettelkasten/pages/AI.md

 - > Obviously not a complete list, just the things I think I might have interest in later.
+If you want to keep up with the deluge of new tools follow https://twitter.com/heyBarsee
 - ## Text/Chat
 	- [[ChatGPT]]
 	- [phind](https://www.phind.com/) - An #AI powered search/chat thing designed for developers.
 It seems ok at answering basic questions. #Dev id:: 64381477-d545-4238-bc88-6650bd82b027
 	- [Chatpdf.com](https://www.chatpdf.com/) #AI tool that allows you to upload a PDF and then ask it questions. id:: 642b6cbe-2e83-4893-bd47-9a6baf01751c
-	- ((642b6cbf-c470-4e7a-a25e-1bdba8641b18))
+	- [TalkToBooks](https://books.google.com/talktobooks/) - #AI Tool Like #ChatGPT but trained on books. id:: 642b6cbf-c470-4e7a-a25e-1bdba8641b18
 	- [Browse AI](https://www.browse.ai/) - #AI powered web scraping as a service id:: 642b6cbf-0331-4e1b-814b-73de1766c584
 - ## Code Generation